nitinkc/nitinkc.github.io/_posts/Algo/primitives/2023-11-27-bitwise-coding.md

    }
    ```

-   Explanation: This code checks if a number is a power of 2.
+   **Explanation**: checks if a number is a power of 2.
 A binary representation of a power of 2 has only one bit set.
 When you subtract 1 from a power of 2, all the lower bits are set to 1.
 Performing a bitwise AND with the original number and its decremented value will result in 0 if it's a power of 2.

 ### **Toggle Nth Bit:**